skyvers/Aged-care/readme.md

 #### Making Changes and Re-Deploying

-Not completed yet!!!!!!

 The Skyve free trial server will automatically undeploy your project after one hour - but you can redeploy your application as many times as you need during your testing and your data is saved while the project is offline.

+# 3. Low Code Extension

+[Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - Will help you learn and understand about our development.
+It also covers most [Skyve Framework](https://skyve.org) elements and concepts.
+There are many real examples for you to refer to also.

-## 3. Collaboration
+## 3.1 Collaboration

-Next, we need to Collaborate our application with github.
+Next, we need to Collaborate our application with Github.
 To find the more detail how to collaborate Go to [Help button](https://foundry.skyve.org/foundry/loggedIn.jsp?a=e&m=foundry&d=Help) top right of the screen Foundry Help.
 Then follow the steps for collaboration.
 ![Collaboration](doc_src_img/Chapter2/1.jpg "Collaboration")